safespring/web/content/blogg/2022-01-terraform-modules.md

 ## Terraform introduction
 Terraform has become the de-facto industry standard for «Infrastructure As Code - IAC».
 It is written in Golang, is open source, and you can download it as a single executable file from the [Terraform download page][tfdl].

-Terraform takes plain text files with "HCL - Hashicorp Configuration Language" as input and provides servers and storage as output.
+Terraform takes plain text files with «HCL - Hashicorp Configuration Language» as input and provides servers and storage as output.
 HCL is a declarative language, i.e., it does not specify any actions to be taken but rather a desired state - or outcome.

-The idea that configuration languages should be declarative and convergence of real state into that declared desired state has become widely accepted over the last three decades and is based on ideas and research by [Mark Burgess during the early nineties and later][mbcfengine].
+The idea that configuration languages should be declarative, and that convergence of real state into the declared desired state, has become widely accepted over the last three decades and is based on ideas and research by [Mark Burgess during the early nineties and later][mbcfengine].

 ### Terraform providers
-The superpower of Terraform comes from all of its providers.
-The Terraform providers are binary extensions of Terraform that, as the name indicates, "provide" resources of different kinds using the APIs of the cloud provider reflected by the extension's name.
+The superpower of Terraform comes from all of it's providers.
+The Terraform providers are binary extensions of Terraform that, as the name indicates, «provide» resources of different kinds using the APIs of the cloud provider reflected by the extension's name.

 These extensions do all the heavy lifting towards the cloud provider APIs and ensure that the actual state (the cloud resources) is converged to what is specified as the desired state.

 Terraform can be viewed as a desired state configuration agent for infrastructure.
 Every time it is run, it will turn the desired state into the actual state for cloud resources.

-### Reducing the level of "lock-in"
+### Reducing the level of «lock-in»
 Terraform has tons of battle-tested providers available to use, thus easing the burden of provisioning cloud resources from all kinds of cloud APIs within the same (or different) configurations.

 Let's say you need resources in other clouds (or on-premise) for the same multi-cloud or hybrid environments.
 Then you can do that using one Terraform config, and you can even scale up and down the number of resources by changing some variables in your Terraform code.